Che5hireC4t/units/README.md

 1.0 m
 ```

 `Length` class is derived from the builtin class `float`.
-This also the case for all the dimension classes (Mass,
+This is also the case for all the dimension classes (Mass,
 Speed, etc...):
 ```
 >>> isinstance(l, float)